gruntwork-io/docs/docs/2.0/docs/pipelines/architecture/security-controls.md

   - Enterprise only: This token is also used by Pipelines to create new repositories for delegated management of infrastructure, and to create pull requests that baseline those repositories.

 Steps to create a PAT can be found in the official documentation.
 Refer to [creating a personal access token classic](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) and [creating a fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), respectively.

-We recommend using [machine users](../security/machine-users.mdx) for this use case.

 To learn more about GitHub PATs, refer to their documentation on [managing personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).